CodHeK/Slot-filling/README.md

 ### Metrics

 Validation script in the `/metrics` folder, we're using the already exsiting `conlleval.pl` pearl script for finding out the `Precision`, `Recall` and `F1-Score` after every epoch.

+:warning: NOTE :

+The metrics works only for BIO tagged datasets.

 ### Testing